Stephen Colbert: Interests

-Colbert is an avid reader and his favorite authors include J. R. R. Tolkien, J. D. Salinger, Robertson Davies, George Saunders, Larry Niven, Henry Kuttner, Isaac Asimov, and Flannery O'Connor.
+Colbert is an avid reader and his favorite authors include J. R. R. Tolkien, J. D. Salinger, Robertson Davies, George Saunders, Larry Niven, Henry Kuttner, Isaac Asimov, James Joyce, Stephen King and Flannery O'Connor.

 Colbert is a known fan of psychedelic folk group Neutral Milk Hotel.
-He first discovered the band while filming a field piece for the Daily Show in 2005.
-Their song "Holland 1945" played over the credits of the last episode of The Colbert Report.
+He first discovered the band while filming a field piece for The Daily Show in 2005.
+Their song "Holland, 1945" played over the credits of the last episode of The Colbert Report.
+He is a fan of Elvis Costello, who joined Paul McCartney, Jon Batiste and the Late Show house band for a cover of the Beatles' "Hello, Goodbye" on the finale of The Late Show with Stephen Colbert.

 Religious views

-Colbert is a practicing Roman Catholic who has taught Sunday school at church.
+Colbert is a practicing Roman Catholic who has taught Sunday school at church and is an ordained minister with the Universal Life Church Monastery.
 He was an altar server for eleven years in his childhood.
-He is an ordained minister with the Universal Life Church Monastery.
-Although raised as a Catholic, Colbert became an atheist as soon as he went to college.
-He got curious about other religions and "read chunks" of major texts including: the Book of Mormon, the Upanishads, the Quran, the Bhagavad Gita and the works of D. T. Suzuki.
-He reconsidered his stance at age 22, after receiving a bible from a gideon in Chicago.
+Raised Catholic, Colbert became an atheist upon attending college.
+He became curious about other religions and "read chunks" of major texts, including the Book of Mormon, the Upanishads, the Quran, the Bhagavad Gita and the works of D. T. Suzuki.
+He reconsidered his stance at age 22, after receiving a Bible from a gideon in Chicago.
 Colbert opened the book in Matthew 6:27, which read, "Can any one of you by worrying add a single hour to your life?"
 He described reading the verse as if the words "spoke to [me]".
-Even though he appreciated ideas from other religions, he went back to Catholicism as it was the belief system given to him by his ancestors and the one he already had a connection to.
+He subsequently reverted to Catholicism.

-Colbert has criticized certain aspects of his church and dissents on some of their social views, particularly those regarding homosexuality and abortion, he also supports the ordination of women and the separation of church and state.
-Colbert has shown his appreciation for Pope Francis, in particular his focus on the poor, and met him at the Vatican in June 2024.
+Colbert has disagreed with certain aspects of his church, particularly those regarding homosexuality and abortion.
+He also supports the ordination of women and the separation of church and state.
+Colbert showed his appreciation for Pope Francis, in particular his focus on the poor, and met him at the Vatican in June 2024.

 Family

-Colbert has been married to Evelyn "Evie" McGee-Colbert since 1993.
-She is the daughter of prominent Charleston civil litigator Joseph McGee, of the firm Buist Moore Smythe McGee.
+Colbert has been married to Evelyn "Evie" McGee Colbert since 1993.
+She is the daughter of prominent Charleston civil litigator Joseph McGee, of the firm Buist Moore Smythe McGee (now part of London-based Womble Bond Dickinson).
 His wife appeared with him in an episode of Strangers with Candy as his mother.
 She also had an uncredited cameo as a nurse in the series pilot and a credited one (as his wife Clair) in the film.
-McGee met Jon Stewart before she met her future husband in 1990.
-Colbert met McGee at the world premiere of Hydrogen Jukebox at the Spoleto Festival USA in Charleston.
+Colbert met McGee at the world premiere of Philip Glass's Hydrogen Jukebox at the Spoleto Festival USA in Charleston.
 Colbert later described the first moment he met McGee as being a love at first sight encounter.
 However, moments after they met, they realized they had grown up together in Charleston and had many mutual friends.
-The couple lives in Montclair, New Jersey, and have three children.
+The couple lives in Montclair, New Jersey, and have three children: daughter Madeleine Carlisle (a reporter and former associate producer for 60 Minutes) and sons Peter and John.